 Legally, the County can require an employee to leave work and go unpaid, but the employee would likely be entitled to an appeal.
 The employee should be encouraged to telecommute if operationally feasible and the employee is well enough.
-If telecommuting is not an option, they will be advanced up to 80 hours of additional sick/healthcare leave to use for this purpose.
+If telecommuting is not an option, they can be advanced up to 80 hours of additional sick/healthcare leave to use for this purpose.

-Please see questions # IV.
-11 & 12 for information about additional leaves an employee may qualify for if absences are for a qualifying reason related to COVID-19.
+Please see further "Leave Usage Questions" for information about additional leaves an employee may qualify for if absences are for a qualifying reason related to COVID-19.

-3. If an employee must be absent from work due to a COVID-19 related issue (e.g. school closure, illness, suspected illness, etc.), how do they code the time on their timesheet? (updated 2/11/20)
+3. If an employee must be absent from work due to a COVID-19 related issue (e.g. school closure, illness, suspected illness, etc.), how do they code the time on their timesheet? (updated 7/5/21)